Posted on

 Socrates, regarded as the father of Western philosophy and critical thinking, emphasized the importance of questioning and dialogue in seeking truth and understanding.

-A key aspect of the Socratic method involves starting by clearly defining terms.
+A key aspect of the Socratic method is to start by clearly defining terms.
 This helps ensure that everyone in a discussion shares a common understanding and can engage in meaningful, productive dialogue.
 This foundational step is crucial for dissecting complex ideas and arriving at well-reasoned conclusions.

 With that in mind, before we delve deeper, let’s first define our terms: